-Furthermore, since 2018, ČEZ, a. s. has been analysing a feasibility of development and construction of small modular reactors (SMR) with the power output between 100 and 500 MWe based on light water reactor (LWR) technology.
+Furthermore, since 2018, ČEZ has been analysing a feasibility of development and construction of SMRs with the power output between 100 and 500 MWe based on LWR technology.

-In September 2019, we signed a memorandum of understanding with an American company NuScale Power LLC that designs and markets small modular reactors.
+In September 2019, we signed a memorandum of understanding with an American company NuScale Power LLC that designs and markets SMRs.
 In February 2020, we signed an agreement with GE Hitachi Nuclear Energy, Ltd on investigating the economic and technical feasibility of the potential construction of a small modular nuclear reactor BWRX-300 in the Czech Republic.
-Further, in November 2020, a memorandum of understanding was signed with Rolls Royce to explore the potential for small modular reactors ("SMR") in the Czech Republic.
+Further, in November 2020, a memorandum of understanding was signed with Rolls Royce to explore the potential for SMRs in the Czech Republic.
 Furthermore, a memorandum of understanding was signed with the companies EdF, KHNP, Holtec and Westinghouse during the year 2021 - 2022.
 In 2022, the South Bohemian Nuclear Park Company was founded.
-It is a joint project of ČEZ, a. s. and ÚJV Řež, a. s. and the South Bohemian Region, which covers research, development, communication and preparation for the construction. ČEZ has also prepared the pre-feasibility study for the development of new SMR in existing nuclear sites of the Czech Republic and an additional study analyzing applicability of the Czech legislation on permitting and licensing process of the SMR and identifying potential new sites for deployment of the SMR.
+It is a joint project of ČEZ and ÚJV Řež, a. s. and the South Bohemian Region, which covers research, development, communication and preparation for the construction. ČEZ has also prepared the pre-feasibility study for the development of new SMR in existing nuclear sites of the Czech Republic and an additional study analyzing applicability of the Czech legislation on permitting and licensing process of the SMR and identifying potential new sites for deployment of the SMR.
 On the Temelín site, the first part of the geological survey of the site for the small modular reactor was carried out in 2022.
-As of the date of this Base Prospectus, ČEZ is working on the analysis of selected potential sites and the technical feasibility of the SMR construction on the Temelín site.
+As of the date of this Base Prospectus, ČEZ is working on the analysis of selected potential sites (current fossil power plants sites) and the technical feasibility of the SMR construction on the Temelín site.